tarwn/lessthandot-hugo/blogs/content/posts/2010-01-29-validating-architecture-with-visual-stud-2010.md

 Nothing really special here – the words are the name of the tier, and the numbers are the number of units of code (in this case projects, but you can add individual namespaces or classes as well).
 To create the diagram, we need to first create a new Visual Studio Modeling Project.
 A new layer diagram can then be added to this project.
 I used the designer to add the shapes and dependency lines, and all looks good.
 But we want to do more than look at it!

 This is where things get interesting.
 To place modules into one of the tiers, you can drag and drop either from the Solution Explorer or from the new Architecture Explorer.
 Both have different ways of finding the objects you are looking for, but the result is the same.
-Once all modules are allocated to the right layer, you can right click the diagram and choose “Validate Architecture”.
+Once all modules are allocated to the right layer, you can right click the diagram and choose "Validate Architecture".

 Visual Studio will then build your solution and validate its architecture.
 If all goes well, you'll see something like this in the output window: